brodcoli/Godot-Small-FPS/README.md

 Use `left shift + space` to crouch-jump

 ## Credit
-I partly modified a script made by turtlewit for the player controller:<br />
+I partly modified a script made by turtlewit and Blasterott18 for the player controller:<br />
 https://github.com/turtlewit/VineCrawler/blob/master/PlayerNew.gd

 Credit to these SFX I used in the game:<br />